williamedr/challengeapp/README.md

   - __Invoices__: No filtered.
   - __Products__: No filtered.
   - __Clients__: No filtered.
+  - Can assign users to clients

 - __Manager__: This user can access to all the resources in the API like Orders, Invoices, Clients, Products.
 They are associated to one or more Clients.
   - __Orders__: No filtered.
   - __Invoices__: No filtered.
   - __Products__: No filtered.
   - __Clients__: No filtered.
+  - Can assign users to the client associated with the user

 - __Client User__: This user can access to the resources in the API with the associated client_id or user_id.
 They are associated to one or more Clients.
   - __Orders__: Filtered by client_id and user_id.